 Set up and test your circuit.
 Demonstrate how the frequency of your clock circuit varies as you change the potentiometer.
-Observe both $v_c(t)$ and $v{out}(t)$ on the oscilloscope.
+Observe both $v_c(t)$ and $v{out}(t)$ on the oscilloscope, and compare with analysis.

-Thought question: What if the pair of resistors with value R_a are replaced by resistors with values that are not identical?
+Another question: What if the pair of resistors with value Ra are replaced by resistors with values that are not identical?
 Can you make a triangle wave generation circuit?
 Try it!!